thisarli/tree-classifier-from-scratch/README.md

 # Intro Ml Cw1

-To run the code, please follow the following steps:
+To run the code, please follow the below steps:

 - Open the project in a terminal
 - pip install requirements.txt